teomyth/native-whisper/README.md

 ## Custom Model Path Usage

-The main feature of whispry is the ability to use custom model files.
+The main feature of native-whisper is the ability to use custom model files.
 This is useful when you have:
 - Fine-tuned models for specific domains
 - Custom trained models
 - Models in different locations than the default